Chipsee/Documentation/docs/source/PCs/ARM/iMX6Q/Manuals/Software/Android_43.rst

 Boot Switch Configuration
 -------------------------

-CS-IMX6 has a boot configuration select switch, as shown in the figure below.
+CS-IMX6 has a boot configuration select switch, as shown on the figure below.
 You can use the boot select switch to change between two modes, namely：

 + eMMC Boot
 + Download